-- 96. In the report of November 2011, the authorities advised that under the FIUTTA and the FIUTTAA the COP, the Comptroller of Customs and Excise, the Chairman of the Board of Inland Revenue (BIR) and the Chief Immigration Officer had been designated law enforcement authorities.
-As a result, consultations were held with the Comptroller of Customs and Excise, Chairman of the BIR and FIB and it was decided to hold regular monthly meetings.
+- 86. Section 19 of the SA provides for information sharing between TTSEC and the Central Bank, FIU or any other agency which exercised regulatory authority under law.
+It also permits information sharing with specified foreign entities.
+The authorities advise that discussions and drafting are in the advanced stages with a view to finalizing the MOUs between the TTSEC, the Central Bank and the FIU.
+In December 2012, the TTSEC submitted its re-application to IOSCO to become an A-List signatory to the IOSCO MOU which governs information sharing with appropriate measures for confidentiality.
+The TTSEC is currently awaiting feedback on the status of its application. - 87.
+In relation to the recommendation for improved co-operation amongst law enforcement and other competent authorities, as noted in the previous report measures were in place to allow for the sharing of information between the FIU, the Criminal Tax Investigation Unit (CTIU), the Customs & Excise Division, the investigation of all reports sent by the FIU to the COP and the receipt of analysed reports from the FIU and the investigation and subsequent feedback by the Board of Inland Revenue (BIR). - 88.
+As noted in the previous follow-up report consultations between the various law enforcement agencies are being held regularly.
 The first of such meetings was held in August 2011, with the FIB.
-For the period January to July 2012, the FIU, Customs, Immigration, DPP, FIB, Criminal Tax Investigations Unit and BIR held three meetings to discuss SARs and the coordination of work. - 97.
+For the period January to July 2012, the FIU, Customs, Immigration, DPP, FIB, Criminal Tax Investigations Unit and BIR held three meetings to discuss SARs and the coordination of work.
+Four similar meetings were held with the same agencies during the period July to December 2012. - 89.
 Letters of Exchange/MOUs between law enforcement authorities have been drafted.
-The FIU and the Central Bank held their first meeting in August 2011 to discuss the approval of compliance programmes of financial institutions and proposed to have quarterly meetings of supervisory authorities. - 98.
-Additionally, an MOU was signed between the FIU and the Registrar General's Department (RGD) in February 2011 to allow the FIU to have direct access to information on all business entities, property ownership and personal biodata. - 99.
+The FIU and the Central Bank held their first meeting in August 2011 to discuss the approval of compliance programmes of financial institutions and proposed to have quarterly meetings of supervisory authorities.
+No additional information on these matters has been submitted for this report. - 90.
 The examiners' recommended action also referred to cooperation amongst other competent authorities.
-Information with regard to this aspect of the recommended action has not been provided. - 100.
+Information with regard to this aspect of the recommended action has not been provided. - 91.
 Concerning the last recommendation for the composition of the FIU to be expanded to include personnel from different relevant entities, in the October 2010 report the authorities advised that members of the Counter Drug and Crime Task Force had been transferred to the FIU and the FIB.
 The enactment of the FIUTTA and the formal establishment of the FIU have resulted in the development of hiring procedures which would not allow for the direct assignment of personnel from different relevant entities as set out in the recommendation.
 However, hiring practices as set out should result in the employment of appropriate staff.
 The above measures demonstrate substantial compliance with the examiners' recommendations with increased co-operation among law enforcement authorities and implementation of a National Anti-Money Laundering Committee.